Looking to get solar panels in Adelaide?

 An NRG Solar consultant will come to your home to do a site assessment, review your energy usage and talk about your solar goals.

 This is also a great way to educate yourself about solar.
 Our consultants are experts in solar power systems and the renewable energy sector.
-We’ll answer all of your questions about solar panels, solar panel cost, inverters, solar rebates in SA and everything else you need to know.
+We’ll answer all of your questions about solar panels, solar panel cost, inverters, solar rebates in SA, interest free solar options and everything else you need to know.

 There are a lot of solar panels on the market and also a lot of buzz words.
 It’s little wonder then that solar shoppers often come to us feeling confused.
 Our promise is to take the stress out of your solar choices.
 And we do that by only recommending solar panels we have tested and trust.